-- A boat's heavy items such as batteries, stoves, toolboxes, anchors, chain and internal ballast SHALL be secured.
-(1.5) - A boat SHALL have a mechanical propulsion system that is quickly available and capable of driving the boat at a minimum speed in knots equivalent to the square root of LWL in feet (1.8 times the square root of the waterline in meters) for 4 hours.
-(2.7.2) - A boat should have the heel of a keel-stepped mast securely fastened to the mast step or adjoining structure.
-(2.6) - □ A boat SHALL be equipped with a head or a fitted bucket.
-(2.3.1)
+- A boat SHALL have a mechanical propulsion system that is quickly available and capable of driving the boat at a minimum speed in knots equivalent to the square root of LWL in feet (1.8 times the square root of the waterline in meters) for 4 hours.
+(2.7.2) - □ A boat SHALL be equipped with a head or a fitted bucket.
+(2.3.1) - Keel & Rudder Inspection At a haul-out within 4 years prior to the event, the owner or owner's representative should inspect the integrity of the keel and rudder following the recommendations in US Sailing SER Appendix L (copy attached).
+Additionally, an inspection should be conducted after a significant, unintentional, grounding.
+(2.12, 2.13)